 i want to present you an experiment, Fragment, a collaborative and free spectral musical instrument.

-This is a "live-coding" synthesizer which associate visuals/audio through direct manipulation of the spectrum, the visuals are generated by a GLSL script (your GPU is producing the visuals) which is shared between users and per sessions, the visuals represent a kind of possibilities space from which you choose what to hear by "slicing it", spectrum slices are fed to a pure additive synthesis engine in real-time, i believe that some weird sounds can be made easily with this synthesizer, complex sounds can also be made but it may require higher knowledges.
+This is first and foremost a "live-coding" additive/spectral synthesizer which associate visuals/audio through direct manipulation of the spectrum, the visuals are generated by a GLSL script (your GPU is producing the visuals) which is shared between users and per sessions, the visuals represent a kind of possibilities space from which you choose what to hear by "slicing it", spectrum slices are fed to a pure additive synthesis engine in real-time, i believe that some weird sounds can be made easily with this synthesizer, complex sounds can also be made but it may require higher knowledges.

 Visuals/sounds can be manipulated by tweaking the script variables directly or through MIDI enabled controls widgets (this is a Chrome and Opera only feature because FireFox does not implement it right now), it is also possible to manipulate the spectrum with your camera or images, that way it is possible to draw a score on a piece of paper or anything else and play it back with your camera or by adding images.